 Engaging in day to day activities also keeps them mentally alert.
 So continue short play sessions and go on leisurely walks if your pets are up to it.
-Drive them to the parks and beaches or simply enjoy the car rides.
-Pick up yummy treats along the way!
+Drive them to the parks and beaches or simply enjoy car rides.

 Some basic lifestyle changes can offer relief for pets suffering from chronic pain which affects mobility: